AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-data/event-data-overview.md

 You can store and access event data and reference data in AVEVA Data Hub.

-The event type store APIs allow you to set up the event types, reference data types, and enumerations for this data.
+The event type store APIs allow you to set up the Event Types, Reference Data Types, and enumerations for this data.
 These types are converted into a GraphQL schema.

-The event GraphQL API allow you to execute a query or mutation on the event data.
+The event GraphQL APIs allow you to execute a query or mutation on event data.